Universal quantum computing with parafermions assisted by a half fluxon: Introduction

 Qudit versions of the qubit non-Clifford gate like $\frac{\pi}{8}$ gate have been proposed~\cite{qudit_NC} and performance of magic state distillation protocols has been studied~\cite{NC_proof,qudit_NC_transversal}.
 In this work, we propose a robust method to implement a non-Clifford gate on a logical qudit encoded in parafermions via the Aharanov-Casher (AC) effect.
 Implementation of single-qubit unitary rotations for Majorana qubits using the AC effect has been discussed~\cite{Flux_read_out,TQB_parsa}.
 In~\cite{HF_chiral}, the current-phase relation for a Josephson junction made of spin-triplet superconductors has been calculated.
-We show that for such a Josephson junction, a half-fluxon (HF) is a solution for the order parameter phase difference across the junction.
-Braiding the HF around a pair of PF modes, with the encoded qudit's logical operator denoted by $Z$, implements a non-Clifford gate for qudit dimension $N>2$.
-We investigate the HF solution for an annular spin-triplet Josephson junction, HF/AHF pair creation in presence of a localized defect potential and calculate the bias current threshold for moving the half-fluxon.
+We show that for such a Josephson junction, a half-fluxon(HF) is a solution for the order parameter phase difference across the junction.
+Braiding the HF around a pair of PF modes implements a non-Clifford gate on the associated qudit with dimension $N>2$.
+We investigate the HF solution for an annular spin-triplet Josephson junction, half-fluxon(HF)/anti-half-fluxon(AHF) pair creation in presence of a localized dipole current defect and calculate the bias current threshold for moving the HF.
 A pair configuration of localized HF (LHF) and free AHF (FAHF) is considered.
-A bias current pulse which ensures that the free AHF completes a single loop around the annular Josephson junction is constructed.
-Lastly, we discuss the robustness of the HF/AHF pair configuration and of the steps used in the implementation of the gate via the AC effect.
+A bias current pulse which ensures that the FAHF completes a single loop around the annular Josephson junction is constructed.
+Lastly, we discuss the robustness of the pair configuration and steps used in the gate implementation.